cloudfoundry/cf-mysql-release/docs/server-audit-log.md

 ## Using Syslog

-If syslog is enabled (i.e., `syslog_aggregator.address` is set), then the server audit logs will be written to syslog instead of a local logfile.
+If syslog is enabled (i.e., `syslog_aggregator.address` is set), then the server audit logs will be written to syslog as well as a local logfile.